-The Board of Management is responsible for ensuring that financial affairs are conducted in a proper manner.
+The Regional Board is responsible for ensuring that financial affairs are conducted in a proper manner.
 Management is responsible, with the oversight of those charged with governance, to communicate relevant information to users about the entity and its financial performance.

-The Board of Management is responsible for developing and implementing effective systems of internal control as well as financial, operational and compliance controls.
+The Regional Board is responsible for developing and implementing effective systems of internal control as well as financial, operational and compliance controls.
 These systems should support the achievement of their objectives and safeguard and secure value for money from the public funds at its disposal.

-The Board of Management is responsible for establishing arrangements to prevent and detect fraud, error and irregularities, bribery and corruption and also to ensure that its affairs are managed in accordance with proper standards of conduct by putting proper arrangements in place.
+The Regional Board is responsible for establishing arrangements to prevent and detect fraud, error and irregularities, bribery and corruption and also to ensure that its affairs are managed in accordance with proper standards of conduct by putting proper arrangements in place.